kubernetes/enhancements/keps/sig-storage/20190129-csi-volume-resizing.md

 - if `ControllerExpandVolumeResponse` returns `true` in `node_expansion_required` then `FileSystemResizePending` condition will be added to PVC and `NodeExpandVolume` operation will be queued on kubelet.
 Also volume size reported by PV will be updated to new value.
 - if `ControllerExpandVolumeResponse` returns `false` in `node_expansion_required` then volume resize operation will be marked finished and both `pvc.Status.Capacity` and `pv.Spec.Capacity` will report updated value.

-If plugin does not implement `NodeExpandVolume` then volume resize operation will be marked as finished and both `pvc.Status.Capacity` and `pv.Spec.Capacity` will report updated value after successful completion of `ControllerExpandVolume` RPC call.
+If `ControllerExpandVolume` call is successful and plugin does not implement `NodeExpandVolume` call then volume resize operation will be marked as finished and both `pvc.Status.Capacity` and `pv.Spec.Capacity` will report updated value.

 If `ControllerExpandVolume`  call fails:
 - Then PVC will retain `Resizing` condition and will have appropriate events added to the PVC.